-Finally, we would note that there is an Internal Confidential Consulting Channel where employees can send any queries regarding the interpretation and application of the Code of Ethics, the Anti-corruption Policy, the Telematic Code of Conduct and the Internal Code of Conduct relating to the Euribor and Eonia Contribution Process.
+Finally, we would note that there is an Internal Confidential Consulting Channel where employees can send any queries regarding the interpretation and application of the Code of Ethics and the Telematic Code of Conduct.
 The channel is available to all employees on the intranet.
 Queries are handled by Regulatory Compliance except for those regarding the Telematic Code of Conduct which are handled by the IT Security Area.

-As we have already mentioned, all queries regarding the IRC can be sent to the Code of Conduct Monitoring Committee or Regulatory Compliance, depending on the subject.
+As we have already mentioned, all queries regarding the Code of Conduct can be sent to the Code of Conduct Monitoring Committee or Regulatory Compliance, depending on the subject.